K. Kamaraj: Early years (1919–29)

-After the Rowlatt Act of 1919 which indefinitely extended preventive detention and imprisonment of Indians without trial, was passed by the British Raj and the subsequent Jallianwala Bagh massacre, where hundreds of peaceful protesters against the act were shot down, Kamaraj decided to join Indian National Congress at the age of 16.
+After the passage of the Rowlatt Act of 1919 by the British Raj which indefinitely extended preventive detention and imprisonment of Indians without trial and the subsequent Jallianwala Bagh massacre, where hundreds of peaceful protesters against the act were shot down, Kamaraj decided to join Indian National Congress at the age of 16.

-On 21 September 1921, he met Mahatma Gandhi for the first time during a meeting in Madurai and was influenced by his views on prohibition of alcohol, usage of khadi, non violence and eradication of untouchability.
-In 1922, Kamaraj traveled to Chennai to partake in protest against the visit of Prince of Wales as a part of the Non-cooperation movement.
+On 21 September 1921, Kamaraj met Mahatma Gandhi for the first time during a meeting in Madurai and was influenced by his views on prohibition of alcohol, usage of khadi, nonviolence and eradication of untouchability.
+In 1922, he traveled to Chennai to take part in protests against the visit of Prince of Wales as a part of the Non-cooperation movement.
 He was later elected to be a part of the town committee of the Congress in Virudhunagar.
 As a part of the role, he collected donations to finance the printing of speeches of Gandhi and distributed them to the people to induce them to join the Indian independence movement.
 In the next few years, Kamaraj participated in the Flag Satyagraha in Nagpur and the Sword Satyagraha in Madras.
 He organized regular meetings of the Congress in the Madurai district and started orating.